BrutPitt/glChAoS.P/readme.md

 In the folder `./src` there is the `CmakeLists.txt`, use this folder as base directory.

-Read below more obout your OS.
+Read below more about your OS.

 **GLFW Library**